 - Handheld surgical rotation limiter

 - Knife shaft tools

 - Concept devices for surgery and implants

 - Oxygen concentrators

-With MIM, you see a return on your investment with the value that is engineered into each and every component, from design of your medical device all the way to your customer’s doorstep.
+With MIM, you notice a return on your investment as value is built into every component, spanning from the design of your medical device to its delivery at your customer’s doorstep.
 With OptiMIM’s design for manufacturing methodology, custom feedstock, and complex capabilities, traditional design and operation constraints are lifted.

-What we’re saying is that metal injection molding with OptiMIM adds value across your entire supply chain.
-You won’t just see ROI on the part itself, but throughout the whole value stream.
-With increased speed-to-market, guaranteed precision, and high-performing parts, you’ll see the benefits of MIM from start to finish.
+Metal injection molding with OptiMIM adds value across your entire supply chain.
+You won’t just see return on investment (ROI) on the part itself, but throughout the whole value stream.
+With increased speed-to-market, guaranteed precision, and high-performing parts, you’ll see the benefits of metal injection molding from start to finish.